Women’s Health / Gynaecological Physiotherapy

 The physiotherapist will ask you some questions relating to your pregnancy, birth history and past medical history.
 You will also have the opportunity to ask your own questions and discuss any issues you may be facing.

 Following the discussion, the physiotherapist will take a look at your posture, giving you advice where necessary.
 You will receive a tummy check to examine the gap between your muscles.
 You will also be offered an in-depth pelvic floor muscle assessment (this is optional in the first session – you can re-book for another day to have these muscles assessed).

 The physiotherapist will provide you with a report of her findings.
 From this, you will know what you will need to do to enjoy a full recovery.
 The Mummy MOT doesn’t need to stop there, you can book in for a post natal rehabilitation programme that is overseen by the physiotherapist.
 This rehabilitation is bespoke to your needs and goals, including pelvic floor muscle training, abdominal corset strengthening and exercises following the principles of Pilates.

 Every woman that has delivered a baby, whether a natural or assisted delivery, is at risk of muscle weakness that can cause a number of health complaints.
 Abdominal and pelvic floor muscle dysfunction can lead to back and pelvic pain, bladder and bowel weakness, all of which can affect your confidence and self esteem.

 Who is the Mummy MOT specialist?

 Mary is our qualified Mummy MOT physiotherapist, Mary graduated from the University Hospital of Wales Cardiff in 2006.
 She worked in both the NHS and private sector since qualifying.
-Since having 3 young children Mary’s interest in Women’s health has grown and grown.
+Since having three young children Mary’s interest in women’s health has grown and grown.